c2main/terminal3d/README.md

 - Use mouse controls to view your model, just like any other 3d software.

 ## Installation
-Installing Terminal3d can be done via brew, crates.io, or from source.
+Installing Terminal3d can be done via brew, crates.io, nix, or from source.

 ### From brew
 To install Terminal3d with brew, install from [this tap](https://github.com/liam-ilan/homebrew-terminal3d).